Deadline for applications: 29 March 2025

-We are looking for a research scientist/engineer to spearhead the development of new genetic tools, via classic transgenesis or CRISPR KI, in the crustacean Parhyale.
+We are looking for a research scientist/engineer to spearhead the development of new transgenic markers and tools in the crustacean Parhyale.

-Activities – The recruited person will become familiar with the microinjection, transgenesis and CRISPR methods that have already been established in Parhyale.
-S/he will then establish an efficient transgenesis/CRISPR pipeline, including streamlined procedures for microinjection, screening for transformants, and establishing transgenic lines.
-S/he will manage the transgenesis infrastructure and collaborate closely with other team members to help them implement their transgenesis/CRISPR experiments.
+Activities – The recruited person will become familiar with the microinjection and transgenesis methods that have already been established in Parhyale.
+S/he will then establish an efficient transgenesis pipeline, including streamlined procedures for microinjection, screening for transformants, and establishing transgenic lines.
+S/he will manage the transgenesis infrastructure and collaborate closely with other team members to help them implement their transgenesis experiments.
 In parallel to supporting team projects, the developer/engineer will have opportunities to develop his/her own projects, testing new tools and generating transgenic lines of broad interest (e.g. cell/tissue-specific markers, Brainbow-like tools for mosaic labelling, tools for conditional cell ablation).
 S/he will author publications on the methods s/he develops and the projects to which s/he contributes.

-The post is funded for 2-3 years by a grant from the Fondation pour la Recherche Médicale.
-It could be extended further, depending on additional funding.
+The post is funded initially for one year, by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.

-Activities – The recruited person will become familiar with the microinjection, transgenesis and CRISPR methods that have already been established in Parhyale.
-S/he will then establish an efficient transgenesis/CRISPR pipeline, including streamlined procedures for microinjection, screening for transformants, and establishing transgenic lines.
-S/he will manage the transgenesis infrastructure and collaborate closely with other team members to help them implement their transgenesis/CRISPR experiments.
+Activities – The recruited person will become familiar with the microinjection and transgenesis methods that have already been established in Parhyale.
+S/he will then establish an efficient transgenesis pipeline, including streamlined procedures for microinjection, screening for transformants, and establishing transgenic lines.
+S/he will manage the transgenesis infrastructure and collaborate closely with other team members to help them implement their transgenesis experiments.
 In parallel to supporting team projects, the developer/engineer will have opportunities to develop his/her own projects, testing new tools and generating transgenic lines of broad interest (e.g. cell/tissue-specific markers, Brainbow-like tools for mosaic labelling, tools for conditional cell ablation).
 S/he will author publications on the methods s/he develops and the projects to which s/he contributes.

-The post is funded for 2-3 years by a grant from the Fondation pour la Recherche Médicale.
-It could be extended further, depending on additional funding.
+The post is funded initially for one year, by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.

 Expected qualifications –